 mobile platforms.”
 If you need to save state, you should use the

 The ability for a page to specify the

 (It was also removed by Safari starting with Safari 9.1 and in Firefox 4.)

-they will be dismissed when their tab is switched from.
+dismissed when their tab is switched from.
+This

-event.)
-This aligns Chromium with Firefox, which made this change with
+Chromium with Firefox, which made this change with Firefox

 Because of these changes, if your site uses dialogs, it is highly recommended that you move to using the earlier-mentioned alternatives so that this will not affect you.